Louis-Mozart/Embedding-in-function-spaces/README.md

 # functionnal Embeddings: Embeddings Knowledge Graph in function space

-Knowledge graph embedding has shown to be succesfull when using divisional algebras ($\mathbb{R}$, $\mathbb{C}$, $\mathbb{Q}$, etc..) as these space are useful to model complex relations and pattern in a KG dataset.
-So far only vectors have been used to computed the ebeddings of KGs.
-This repository aim to extend this idea and consider another alternative which is function space.
+Knowledge graph embedding has shown to be successful when using divisional algebras ($\mathbb{R}$, $\mathbb{C}$, $\mathbb{Q}$, etc..) as these spaces are helpful to model complex relations and pattern in a KG dataset.
+So far only vectors have been used to compute the embeddings of KGs.
+This repository aims to extend this idea and consider another alternative: function space.
 So we compute represent the embeddings of entities and relations as functions.
-First with polynomial functions then trigonometric and neural network function.
-Here we implemented three functional embedding model.
+First with polynomial functions then trigonometric and neural network functions.
+Here we implemented three functional embedding models.
 The first called PolyMult embed using polynomial functions.
-The second, called LFMult1 embed using trigonometric function and the third called LFMult embed using Neural Networks.
-More details about technical details can be found [here](https://dl.acm.org/doi/10.1145/3627673.3679819)
+The second is called LFMult1 embed using trigonometric function and the third called LFMult embed using Neural Networks.
+Technical details can be found [here](https://dl.acm.org/doi/10.1145/3627673.3679819)

 ## Installation